Blawby/preact-cloudflare-intake-chatbot/plan.md

 ## Overview
 Implement a comprehensive settings page following modern mobile app patterns (ChatGPT-style) with responsive behavior for both desktop and mobile platforms.

+**Scope Note**: Team Management features are included in the current implementation scope, not deferred to future enhancements.

 ## Design Approach

 ### Desktop Behavior